enricgmd/MacOS-Razer-Custom-Utilities/README.md

 ## Install

-Simply download the .dmg file in the releases and copy the app to your applications folder.
+Simply download the .dmg file and copy the app to your applications folder.

 IMPORTANT USAGE NOTE: The app doesn't natively recognise the mouse top special buttons (the ones located behind the scroll wheel).
 You need to manually assign those buttons to F15 and F16 using the Synapse software in a compatible Windows or Apple Silicon machine.